PandoraJewelry/CodingStandards/README.md

 D |	DIP | [Dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) | one should “Depend upon Abstractions.
 Do not depend upon concretions.”

 Use properties instead of public/protected member variables

-## Return empty string or collection from a function instead of null
-* Eliminates the need for null checks
-* Prevents null reference errors

 ## Packages
 * Use StructureMap as a dependency injection container